A Chinese Ghost Story II

-A Chinese Ghost Story II (倩女幽魂 II：人間道) is a 1990 Hong Kong romantic comedy-horror film directed by Ching Siu-tung and produced by Tsui Hark.
+A Chinese Ghost Story II (倩女幽魂 II：人間道) is a 1990 Hong Kong romantic comedy horror film directed by Ching Siu-tung and produced by Tsui Hark.
 It is the sequel to A Chinese Ghost Story and is followed by A Chinese Ghost Story III.

 Plot

 Following the events of the first film, Ning (Leslie Cheung) parts ways with the Taoist Yin (Wu Ma) and returns to his home village, which has since fallen on desperate times.
 Fleeing from cannibals, Ning winds up being imprisoned.
-Sharing a cell with Elder Chu, a renowned scholar, Ning spends apparent months languishing in prison.
+Sharing a cell with Elder Chu, a renowned scholar, Ning apparently spends months languishing in prison.
 On the day of Ning's execution, the scholar reveals that he has dug out an escape tunnel.
-He gives Ning one of his books and a pendant, and sends Ning through the tunnel.
+He gives Ning one of his books and a pendant and sends Ning through the tunnel.

-Ning obliviously steals the horse of Autumn (Jacky Cheung), a Taoist sectarian.
+Ning obliviously steals the horse of Autumn (Jacky Cheung), a Taoist sectarian with supernatural powers.
 When Ning stops for the night in an abandoned villa, Autumn catches up and the two sort out the misunderstanding.
-But in the middle of the night, rebel soldiers attack the two visitors.
+But in the middle of the night, rebel soldiers attack the two visitors from the trees.
+The rebel soldiers pretend to be ghosts, but Autumn, who is able to detect or smell the aura of ghosts and demons, penetrates their disguise.
 After a short skirmish, the rebel sisters Windy (Joey Wong) and Moon (Michelle Reis) discover Elder Chu's pendant.
 While Ning mistakes Windy for his love Siu Sin, whom she resembles, the rebels mistake Ning for the Elder Chu.

 The sisters explain that their father, Lord Fu (Lau Siu-Ming), was framed for a crime and is now being transported to the place of his execution.
 The rebels' mission is to free him.
 They set off and leave Ning and Autumn at the villa.
-The next night, the two discover that the villa actually is haunted by a demon.
-Autumn manages to injure it, but it flees.
-He gives pursuit, but without success.
+The next night, the two discover that the villa actually is haunted by a corpse-demon.
+In the ensuing battle, Autumn uses his powers to dismantle the walls of an old building and telekinetically move the walls, ramming them into the demon.
+He then uses talismans to incinerate the demon, cleaves the demon in two, and then uses a command word to incinerate it again.
+Despite being crushed by moving brick walls, cleaved in two, and severely burned, the demon still manages to flee.
+Autumn gives pursuit, using his supernatural powers to burrow through the ground, but ultimately fails to catch the demon.

 He emerges at daybreak on a dirt road, causing an altercation with an imperial convoy led by Hu (Waise Lee).
-Hu and Autumn battle to a stalemate, and then go their separate ways.
+Autumn uses a freeze spell, commanding invisible spiritual soldiers to immobilize the soldiers and their horses.
+Hu and Autumn battle to a stalemate, and then after a brief conversation go their separate ways.
 Unbeknownst to Autumn, the convoy is the one carrying the sisters' father.